 Choosing an FSA-eligible plan, but contributing the wrong amount

-Still not sure about moving to an HDHP but want tax-free benefits?
-Maybe a more traditional healthcare plan with an FSA is better for your upcoming year.
-But even if you consider yourself a flex spending guru, some FSA veterans still struggle to predict the right amount to contribute.
+Still not sure about moving to an HDHP but want similar tax-free spending benefits?
+Maybe a more traditional health plan with an FSA is better for your upcoming year.
+But even if you consider yourself a spending guru, some experts still struggle to predict the right amount to contribute.

 FSAs require you to choose your contribution amount during open enrollment.
 The amount will be taken out of your paycheck and deposited directly to your FSA.
 You can only change your FSA contribution amount if you have a qualifying event like marriage, divorce, change in employment status or having a child.

-That's why it's always important to accurately estimate how much you might spend on healthcare expenses before signing up for an FSA.
+HSAs, by comparison, don't have these restrictions.
+Something to consider if you're given the option.
+This is why it's always important to accurately estimate how much you might spend on health expenses before signing up for a tax-free plan.

 Whether you're spending steadily or saving for something, Wage Up! is where we highlight the latest services available to buy with your HSA, every Monday on the HSA Learning Center.
 And for everything else about your health and financial wellness, be sure to follow us on Facebook and Twitter.